Wind Farm Surveys

-Oakley, our alligator weed detection dog, has successfully located wild growing alligator weed plants in known infestation sites across Victoria during his 2019 and 2020 seasons.
+Oakley, our alligator weed detection dog, has successfully located wild growing alligator weed plants in known infestation sites across Victoria and the ACT during his 2019 and 2020 seasons.
 Our work assisted with the monitoring and ongoing treatment of infestations.
-Oakley will continue his alligator weed work in 2021 in Victoria.
+Oakley will continue his alligator weed work in 2021.

 In addition to training dogs for biosecurity deployment, Skylos Ecology provides clients with site specific biosecurity procedures and policies.
 We follow strict guidelines when working with invasive species, helping to ensure effective eradication management of a species.